jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

 **grep** - The Unix command-line tool `grep` was used in conjunction with the ```find`` utility to look for text strings indicative of potential security vulnerabilities.
 The grep utility is not designed specifically for scanning code, but it is very useful for locating potential issues for manual analysis.

 ### Anticipated Challenges
-What challenges did you expect before starting the code review?
-How did your code review strategy attempt to address the anticipated challenges?

 Initially, the vastness of the codebase seemed a bit overwhelming and it seemed challenging to determine where to start.
 After following our code review strategy and targeting specific code modules from our misuse and assurance cases, it helped us to focus in on particular CWEs and files.